-- A secure car park on the northern section of the site and accessed via Wilson Street.
-This car park will provide in the order of 50-60 spaces for authorised staff. - A basement carpark underneath the redeveloped Legends Clubhouse which will include between 60-100 car parking spaces.
-This car park will primarily service Legends Club members and other authorised people for various event scenarios. - overflow car parking from Legends Clubhouse.
+- > A secure car park on the northern section of the site and accessed via Wilson Street.
+This car park will provide in the order of 50-60 spaces for authorised staff. - A basement carpark underneath the redeveloped Legends Facility which will include between 60-100 car parking spaces.
+This car park will primarily service Legends Club members and other authorised people for various event scenarios. - The centre of the track for patron parking including overflow car parking from Legends Facility.
 This will include a combination of formal parking areas for regular day to day use and informal parking for larger race day event parking.